 In accordance with G.S.
 159-29, Transylvania County's employees that administer and have access to \$100 or more of the Authority's funds at any given time are performance bonded through a commercial surety bond.
-Transylvania County's Finance Director, who is responsible for accounting of the Authority's funds, is bonded separately under a surety bond for the Authority for \$50,000.
-Effective with the bond renewal on July 1, 2023, the TDA increased the bonding for the Finance Director to \$275,000 in order to comply with S.L.
-2022-53, Section 9(a).
+Transylvania County's Finance Director, who is responsible for accounting of the Authority's funds, is bonded separately under a surety bond for the Authority for \$275,000.